Calculagator/Attendance-Entry-Automation/README.md

 - The Attendance-Entry-Automation folder open in Visual Studio Code
 - The attendance spreadsheet Google Sheet you want to enter open in your web browser.
 (The spreadsheet must be uploaded to Google Drive for the automation to work).
 - Your Google Sheets API email

+### Share the Attendance Spreadsheet with your Sheets API
+1. Copy your Google Sheets API email.
+2. Share your attendance spreadsheet Google Sheet with your API email -Open your spreadsheet in Sheets
+   -Just like you'd share a file with a coworker, on the right click Share and paste your API email
+       -Make sure "Editor" is selected as the role -The Notify checkbox isn't important
+   -Click Send
+       -If a warning appears, click Share Anyway

 ### ⚙️ Turn On the Automation
 1. With the Attendance-Entry-Automation folder open in Visual Studio Code, select and run the `main.py` file (click the triangle Play button on the right, or right-click `main.py` and choose "Run Python File in Terminal").